Tag Archives: ringo awards

 Ringo Awards

 The Mike Wieringo Comic Book Industry Awards is an annual celebration of the creativity, skill, and fun of comics.
-The awards will be presented on Saturday, September 9, 2023 as part of the fan- and pro-favorite convention, The Baltimore Comic-Con.
-The Ringo Awards is currently in the midst of the 2023 nomination process, which is inclusive of fans and comic book professionals alike.
-Submit your nominations before voting closes at midnight on May 11, 2023.
+The awards return for their ninth year on Saturday, September 26, 2026 as part of the fan- and pro-favorite convention, Baltimore Comic-Con.

 Fan and Pro Nomination Categories